 With his family background, Van Gulik now naturally gravitated towards the Foreign Service, serving as diplomat first in Japan (1935–42) and then China (1943–46)—with a typically picaresque interlude as a secret agent in east Africa.

-His first experience of China was a week-long stop-off in Harbin on his train journey towards Tokyo.
-Though the book’s authors go on to refine it somewhat, his description encapsulates the shock of the idealistic scholar:
+His first experience of China was a week-long stop-off in Harbin on his train journey towards Tokyo—just around the time that journalist Gareth Jones was murdered by “bandits” in Manchukuo.
+Though the book’s authors go on to refine it somewhat, van Gulik’s description encapsulates the shock of the idealistic scholar:

 Harbin shocked and baffled me.
 It was the most dismal city in the dismal puppet-city of Manchukuo.
 I felt completely at a loss, also because my Chinese, Russian, and Japanese colloquial knowledge proved sadly inadequate [YAY!—SJ].
 In the cavernous Hotel Modern where I was staying, suave Soviet officers (then still attached to the Chinese Eastern Railway) rubbed shoulders with grim-looking Japanese agents, in the squalid streets Chinese hooligans brawled with pauperized poor White Russians, under the indifferent eyes of slovenly clad, insolent Chinese soldiers, and smartly turned-out, contemptuous Japanese military police; the bars were crowded by blowzy Russian prostitutes, and the noisy Chinese women in the shops and in the streets were drab and ugly.
 Everywhere one was met with hostility and suspicion.
 Where were the refined Chinese scholars, writing poetry in their elegant miniature gardens, where their dainty damsels?
 It was a terrible disillusion.